nesst-lab/comppedagogy/00_remote_worksheets/worksheetA.md

 ![ls example on git bash](directoryPictureExamples/resultsOfLs_gitbash.png)

-And here is an example on terminal:
+And here is an example on terminal.
+The directories are highlighted in blue.
+Notice that there is no / on the end of them (unlike git bash) and no color coding.
+But you can still see that the other things are files because of their extensions (.ost, .pcf, .m are all extensions you'll be getting used to in Matlab!).

 ![ls example on terminal](directoryPictureExamples/resultsOfLs_terminal.png)